oracle/weblogic-innovation-seminars/cloud.demos/HOL7606/lift.and.shift.md

 ### About this tutorial ###

-This part of the tutorial showe how to move Domain Partition from one domain to another.
-We will demonstrate it on the example that origin domain will be running on premise and target domain will run in Oracle Cloud
+This part of the tutorial shows how to move a Domain Partition from one domain to another.
+We will demonstrate it using an example where the source domain is running on premises and the target domain is running in Oracle Cloud.

 ![](images/part2.generic.overview.png)